Early Childhood Intervention

-CT is a part of a consortium of states working with the National Center for Pyramid Model Innovation (NCPMI) to increase the use of Pyramid Model practices across the state and country who are encouraging implementation in selected communities, homes, programs and classrooms.
-CT has a state Leadership Team known as The Connecticut Pyramid Partnership (CPP), to implement Pyramid Practices.
-Membership includes representatives from: Head Start Training and Technical Assistance, the Head Start Collaboration Office, the University of Connecticut University Center For Excellence in Developmental Disabilities (UCEDD), Higher Education (The University of Hartford faculty), Mental Health Consultation (ECCP), The CT Infant Mental Health Association, the Office of Early Childhood (Quality Improvement Division, QIS),The State Education Resource Center, the State Department of Education (Part B 619), Philanthropy (Hartford Foundation for Public Giving), All Our Kin child care network, Child Care Resource and Referral (United Way of CT).
+CT was part of a consortium of states who worked with the National Center for Pyramid Model Innovation (NCPMI) to increase the use of Pyramid Model practices across the state and country who are encouraging implementation in selected communities, homes, programs and classrooms.
+CT developed a state Leadership Team known as The Connecticut Pyramid Partnership (CPP), to implement Pyramid Practices.
+Membership included representatives from: Head Start Training and Technical Assistance, the Head Start Collaboration Office, the University of Connecticut University Center For Excellence in Developmental Disabilities (UCEDD), Higher Education (The University of Hartford faculty), Mental Health Consultation (ECCP), The CT Infant Mental Health Association, the Office of Early Childhood (Quality Improvement Division, QIS),The State Education Resource Center, the State Department of Education (Part B 619), Philanthropy (Hartford Foundation for Public Giving), All Our Kin child care network, Child Care Resource and Referral (United Way of CT).

 Through our Family Engagement workgroup, we developed a social story about returning to schools and child care centers under the current COVID 19 pandemic.
 This story will help families and Early Childhood Teachers share the message about wearing masks and staying safe.

-COVID 19 Child Care Centers Social Story – English Center Masks_English_UCONN COVID Social Story 2020-Final
+- English - COVID 19 Child Care Centers Social Story

-For more information on this grant, please contact Bethanne Vergean firstname.lastname@example.org
+For more information on this grant, please contact Bethanne Vergean at firstname.lastname@example.org.